ammar-abu-yaman/FSM2Java/README.md

 ### State specification syntax

-States are generally defined as follow
+States are generally defined as follows

 ```
 state-name {